 Brunei: Corporate Investment

-Competitive investment incentives are ready and available for investors throughout the business cycle of start up, growth, maturity and expansion.
-The Investment Incentive Act which was enacted in 1975 provides tax advantages at start up and ongoing incentives throughout growth and expansion that are comparable if not better than those offered by other countries in the region.
+Competitive investment incentives are ready and available for investors throughout the business cycle of start-up, growth, maturity and expansion.
+The Investment Incentive Act, enacted in 1975, provides tax advantages at start-up and ongoing incentives throughout growth and expansion that are comparable if not better than those offered by other countries in the region.

 The Investment Incentives Act makes provision for encouraging the establishment and development of industrial and other economic enterprises, for economic expansion and incidental purposes.

-Investment incentive benefits vary from one program to other.
-Amongst the benefits are:
+Investment incentive benefits vary from one programme to other.
+Among the benefits are:

 - Exemption from income tax;

 - Exemption from taxes on imported duties on machinery, equipment, component parts, accessories or building structures;

 - Exemption from taxes on imported raw material not available or produced in Brunei intended for the production of the pioneer products;

 This Act provides tax relief for a company which is granted pioneer status.

 - Companies awarded pioneer status are exempted from corporate tax, tax import of raw materials and capital goods for a period ranging from 2 to 5 years, depending on fixed capital expenditure with possible extension at the discretion of the relevant authorities.